simplenetes-io/podc/PODSPEC.md

           # Note that `exit and `cmd` are mutually exclusive to each other.
           # If none of them are defined then the container is treated as successfully started as soon as the container is started.
-          # If wanting to run HTTP GET or TCP socket connection tests to determine the startup state, see the docs for how to do that.
+          # If wanting to run HTTP GET or TCP socket connection tests to determine the startup state, curl/wget/netcat needs to be run inside the container.

-          # Define under `signal` are other containers we shall signal when this container has started up successfully.
+          # Defined below `signal` we find other containers the pod daemon shall signal when this container has started up successfully.
           # Only containers which are running will get signalled, stopped containers will get restarted if they have the `on-config` or `on-interval` restart policy.
           # When a Pod is starting up fresh then only containers defined above this container can possibly be running/existing and therefore only those can get signalled.
           # However, if the container is restarted then all containers defined under `signal` will get signalled (regardless the definition order) if the startup was successful.
-          # Any running containers to be signalled must have defined the `signal` property, otherwise the signalling targeted at them is ignored.
+          # Any running containers to be signalled must have defined the `signal` property, otherwise the signalling targeted at them is ignored,
-          # Exited containers who are signalled and have appropiate restart policies will get restarted.
+          # however exited containers who are signalled and have appropiate restart policies will get restarted.
           signal:
               - container: hello
               - container: secret